 Here again are the objectives from the previous page:

-There are two types of talking points to construct your outline.
-Writing your first draft is the art of generating these:
+Two types of ideas comprise your outline.
+Writing your first draft is the art of generating both of them:

 Here’s an example outline for the objective of Challenging the status quo:

-Under each talking point in your outline, start by writing half-formed thoughts.
+Under each talking point in an outline, I start by writing partially-formed thoughts.

-It’s more efficient to breeze through a bad first draft and improve it later than to try starting from perfection.
+It’s more efficient to speedrun through a bad first draft and improve it later than to try starting from completion.

-It’s normal if not many ideas come to mind immediately.
+It’s normal if few ideas come to mind immediately.
 You’ll discover that the majority of your ideas arrive while writing—not before.
 You write in order to think.

 It can’t help itself.